 What to Do If You’ve Been Affected

 Symptoms of brain and spinal tumors include severe headaches, vision changes, hearing loss, memory loss, and loss of smell.
 Fatigue and seizures may also occur.
-If you’ve experienced these symptoms or been diagnosed with meningiomas after using Depo-Provera, take steps to protect your health.
+If you’ve experienced these symptoms or been diagnosed with meningiomas or another condition after using Depo-Provera, take steps to protect your health.
 You may have a valid claim against Pfizer, the medication’s manufacturer.

 Here’s what you should do: